jujumiago/living-civilization-framework/GOVERNANCE.md

 ## Disclaimer

-Governance concepts in LCF are exploratory models for discussion and research.
+Governance concepts within LCF are exploratory models for discussion, research, education, and system improvement.

-They are not a proposed replacement for existing governments, laws, or institutions.
+They are not intended to replace existing governments, constitutions, legal systems, or public institutions.

 Any real-world application should consider applicable laws, local conditions, cultural contexts, evidence-based practices, and internationally recognized human rights principles where applicable.